struz/velopad/README.md

 ```
 4. Open a web browser and visit `http://localhost:3000/`

+5. Get a Claire to sit on the stepladder bar

 ## Planned features

 - sensor weight profiles saved to browser local cache that can be applied for different players